anoma/nspec/docs/arch/node/types/identities.juvix.md

 ### InternalID

-A unique identifier, such as a private key, used internally within the network.
+A unique identifier, such as a private key, used internally within the network;
+for simplicity, just a private key (in v0.2).

 ```juvix
 syntax alias InternalID := PrivateKey;